gogama/smithy-gotocol/README.md

-# smithy-gen
+# smithy-gotocol

-Generates Go code from AWS Labs' Smithy API modelling language
+Client/server interfaces and code generator for using AWS Labs' Smithy language in Go

 ---